-On December 16, 2022, the Federal Reserve Board adopted a final rule implementing certain provisions of the LIBOR Act ("Regulation ZZ").
-Regulation ZZ specifies that on the LIBOR replacement date, which is the first London banking day after June 30, 2023, the Federal Reserve Boardselected benchmark replacement, based on SOFR and including any tenor spread adjustment as provided by Regulation ZZ, will replace references to overnight, one-month, three-month, six-month, and 12-month LIBOR in certain contracts that do not mature before the LIBOR replacement date and that do not contain adequate fallback language.
-While substantially all System contracts, including Systemwide Debt Securities and loans made by System institutions, have adequate fallbacks to replace LIBOR, the LIBOR Act and Regulation ZZ could apply to certain Systemwide Debt Securities and System institution investments, preferred stock and loans that reference LIBOR and have no or inadequate fallback provisions.
+To the extent that any System contracts, including loans made by System institutions, did not have or were not amended to include adequate fallback provisions to replace LIBOR, such contracts were amended by operation of law under the federal Adjustable Interest Rate (LIBOR) Act ("LIBOR Act") and rules thereunder to include a statutorily designated fallback to LIBOR.
+Under the Federal Reserve Board's rule implementing certain provisions of the LIBOR Act ("Regulation ZZ"), on the LIBOR replacement date (the first London banking day after June 30, 2023), the Federal Reserve Board-selected benchmark replacement, based on SOFR and including any tenor spread adjustment as provided by Regulation ZZ, automatically replaced references to overnight, one, three, six, and twelve month LIBOR in all remaining System contracts that did not mature before the LIBOR replacement date and did not contain adequate fallback language.